Nashville Predators (10-14) at Dallas Stars (6-8-4)

-The Nashville Predators and Dallas Stars meet Friday in NHL action at the American Airlines Center.
+The Nashville Predators and the Dallas Stars meet in NHL action from the American Airlines Center on Sunday night.